BugBunny/ian_timaeus/_pages/cv.md

 2005-9: Co-investigator, [ALPHA-network](https://alpha.lshtm.ac.uk/ "Open the ALPHA website"): Analysing Longitudinal Population-based HIV/AIDS data on Africa (funded by the [Wellcome Trust](https://www.wellcome.ac.uk/ "Open The Wellcome Trust website"))
 2007: Consultant, [UNAIDS](https://www.unaids.org/ "Open the UNAIDS website").
 Methods for estimating double orphans among maternal and paternal orphans for the Reports on the Global HIV/AIDS Epidemic
 2004: Consultant, [UNAIDS](https://www.unaids.org/en/default.asp "Open the UNAIDS website").
 Evaluation of biases in survey data on orphans and selection of mortality schedules for projecting orphans in Africa
-2003-4: Co-Principal investigator, [KwaZulu-Natal Income Dynamics Study, Round 3](https://doi.org/10.25828/j638-tz61 "Open the DataFirst website") (funded by the [UK Department for International Development](https://www.dfid.gov.uk/))
+2003-4: Co-Principal investigator, [KwaZulu-Natal Income Dynamics Study, Round 3](https://doi.org/10.25828/j638-tz61 "Open the DataFirst website") (funded by the then [UK Department for International Development](https://www.gov.uk/government/organisations/foreign-commonwealth-development-office))
 2002: Consultant, [UNAIDS](https://www.unaids.org/en/default.asp "Open the UNAIDS website").
 Developed methods for estimating maternal, paternal and double AIDS and other orphans for African countries
 2001-3: Co-investigator, Rapid AIDS Mortality Surveillance in South Africa (funded by Bristol Myers Squibb ‘Secure the Future’)
 2001-3: Co-investigator, AIDS in Namibian Society (funded by the Academy of Finland)